-Railing Toeboard - What is it good for and do I need it in 2020?
+Railing Toeboard - What is it good for and do I need it?

 When is a railing required to have toeboard?

 Toeboard is required on safety railing whenever it would be potentially hazardous for an object to fall from the edge.
 Ask this basic question: "If my hammer were to fall at this edge, could it hit a person or any dangerous machinery?"
 If "yes", you need toeboard.
 If you have an edge that does not pose this risk, you should be OK with standard railing without toeboard.

 What are the general OSHA requirements of toe board?